The NJ Cannapreneur cannabis conference was held last week at Farleigh Dickinson University (FDU) and organized by consultant Diana McElroy.

-McElroy moderated another panel of cannapreneurs with 2019 medical dispensary license winner Sarah Trent, consultant Alixon Collazos, Green Market Report Executive Editor Debra Borchardt, and security expert Tony Gallo.
+McElroy moderated another at the cannabis conference.
+It had a panel of cannapreneurs with 2019 medical dispensary license winner Sarah Trent, consultant Alixon Collazos, Green Market Report Executive Editor Debra Borchardt, and security expert Tony Gallo.

 Gallo, who was raised in Carteret in Middlesex County, explained he was an expert in security systems and initially got a call from a cannabis company requesting help.

-“I didn’t know anything about cannabis except what I smoked in the park in Carteret,” Gallo joked.
+“I didn’t know anything about cannabis except what I smoked in the park in Carteret,” Gallo joked to the cannapreneurs.